Once you've finally found the perfect candidate, you shouldn't have to worry about the hiring process – even if the candidate needs a U.S. visa.

-The two most popular visa for startups
+The two most popular startup visas for entrepreneurs and other hires

 H-1B visa for specialty occupation workers

-The U.S. Citizenship and Immigration Services (USCIS) has a cap of 85,000 new H-1B visas each year: 65,000 for individuals with a bachelor's degree or higher, and an additional 20,000 to those who have a US master's degree or higher.
-Some employers are exempt from this cap, including nonprofits, hospitals and universities.
-The visa is good for a maximum of six years.
+The U.S. Citizenship and Immigration Services (USCIS) has a cap of 85,000 new H-1B visas each year: 65,000 for individuals with a bachelor's degree or higher and an additional 20,000 for those with a U.S. master's degree or higher.
+Some employers are exempt from this cap, including nonprofits, hospitals, and universities.
+An H-1B visa can be extended up to six years.

 Other options to consider

-TN visa for NAFTA professionals
+TN visa for professionals from Canada and Mexico

 L-1 visa for an intracompany transferee